demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 >The Microsoft Graph Google Drive connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
-- Access Google Drive files using the power of Semantic search
+- Access Google Drive files using the power of semantic search
 - Retain ACLs defined by your organization
 - Customize your crawl frequency
 - Create workflows using this connection and plugins from Microsoft Copilot Studio